zfinnan/RESTful-creatures/homework.md

 For this assignment, you're going to build on the dinosaurs app that we built in class during the CRUD/RESTful Routing lesson.

-Using the same app (just add to your existing code), create a mirror of what you created in the code-along, only this time, instead of dinosaurs, add and document cryptids!
+Using the same app (just add to your existing code), create a mirror of what you created in the dinosaurs app, only this time, instead of dinosaurs, add and document cryptids!
 Big-foot is a fan favorite, but there are more to find by looking for cryptids online.
 Definitely find a strange or exotic cryptid to tell us about!

 ---